How the Pitt Review Changed UK Flood Response

 Education and Publicity

-To help people protect their own families and property.
-It was advised this should be done via flood warnings, media and personal and community support.
-The Pitt Review suggested areas found to be at increased risk of flooding should be a target for education/information campaigns.
+To help people protect their own families and property, it was advised that this should be done via flood warnings, media, and personal and community support.
+The Pitt Review suggested that areas found to be at increased risk of flooding should be a target for education/information campaigns.

 Robust Planning Policy

-The Pitt Review noted that during consultation many suggestions to call an end to building within the floodplain were received.
-It is noted that this cannot be completely possible as a blanket ban, given the need for development along the Thames Valley for instance, however the Pitt Review strongly recommended that planners and developers should build appropriately within any areas at risk of flooding.
+The Pitt Review noted that during consultation, many suggestions to end building within the floodplain were received.
+Given the need for development along the Thames Valley, for instance, this cannot be completely possible as a blanket ban.
+However, the Pitt Review strongly recommended that planners and developers build appropriately within any areas at risk of flooding.

-Previously developers had an automatic right to connect new developments into the local sewerage and drainage networks.
+Previously, developers had an automatic right to connect new developments to the local sewerage and drainage networks.
 The Pitt Review commented that developers should consider the impact of their development on the local area.

 It was also recommended that there should be a reduction in the number of impermeable spaces proposed in new developments and to keep gardens landscaped, reducing the number of gardens getting paved, tarmacked or decked over.
 Keeping gardens and open areas landscaped allows water to soak into the ground, slowing it down, rather than flowing quickly across impermeable surfaces and either putting pressure on local drainage networks, or into low spots which might be prone to flooding.